Are you reading the adventures of The Guard? Everyone else is.

 A good starting point for new (or indeed frequent) visitors would be to visit the following page Victor 50th anniversary page.
 This page provides a timeline of the Victor comic as well as links to other pages on this site, including the Victor and Hornet indexes and series review pages.

-Also on this site readers can read interviews with some of the creators who worked on the comics, including the Victor editor, James Halley and Keith Shone, artist; reviews of comic strips, including several episodes of the reviewed strip (one hundred reviews available to read as of January 2013); Victor, Hornet and Hotspur indexes which are updated regularly; a page about the artists (thirty-two listed as of January 2013); articles about both comics and much, much more.
+Also on this site readers can read interviews with some of the creators who worked on the comics, including the Victor editor, James Halley and Keith Shone, artist; reviews of comic strips, including several episodes of the reviewed strip (one hundred and twelve reviews available to read as of December 2013); Victor, Hornet and Hotspur indexes which are updated regularly; a page about the artists (thirty-six listed as of December 2013); articles about both comics and much, much more.
 This site is updated monthly.
 If you wish to contact me please use the link further down this page.
 Please note all images on this site unless otherwise stated are copyright of D.C.
 Thomson & Co.
 Ltd.Please click on the images below to be taken to this month's update page.

 To go to the previous months updates, please scroll on down the page.